Family Secrets (2016 TV series)

 Family Secrets (Babam ve Ailesi) is a Turkish television series produced by Gold Film and aired by Kanal D from Monday at 20:00, between September 19 and December 12, 2016, in 13 episodes.
-Written by Onur Ugraš and Murat Jurkulak, directed by Nihat Durak with artistic direction by Özüdogru Cici.
+It was written by Onur Uğraş and Murat Uyurkulak, and directed by Nihat Durak with artistic direction by Özüdoğru Cici.

-Its cast includes Bülten Inal, Ayça Bingöl, Ceyda Düvenci, Caner Şahin, Sera Kutlubey, Sercan Badur and Doğa Zeynep Doğuşlu.
+Its cast includes Bülten İnal, Ayça Bingöl, Ceyda Düvenci, Caner Şahin, Sera Kutlubey, Sercan Badur and Doğa Zeynep Doğuşlu.

 Plot

-Kemal is a renowned businessman who lives an enviable life in Istanbul, along with his wife Suzan and sons Mert and Cicek, whom he loves very much.
+Kemal is a renowned businessman who lives an enviable life in Istanbul, along with his wife Suzan and sons Mert and Çiçek, whom he loves very much.
 Suzan, for her part, believes she lives in a 20-year marriage that cannot be more perfect, along with two children and a devoted husband whom she is hopelessly in love with.

-However, following a tragedy that shows even the most perfect of hidden marriages that they prefer not to discover.
-An accident takes Mert to a hospital bed and a kidney transplant is all that can save his life.
-Without compatible parents, the time comes when Kemal admits that another family and two more children, which may be Mert's only salvation.
+Without compatible parents, Kemal admits that he has another family and two more children, which may be Mert's only salvation.